sora13347959/Krunker.io-Aimbot-Wallhack-Fixed-2019/README.md

 #### Beta V7.2.0, Updated Feb 21 2019

-##### Please Scroll down and read/skim through everything!
+##### Please Scroll down and read through almost everything!
 (Following me and starring this repository would be helpful)

 SINCE NOBODY SEEMS TO FIX THE LATEST KRUNKER ISSUE OF 2019, I WILL FIX IT, FOLLOW THE BELOW STEPS TO GET IT!!!